in03/SlangLang/playground/OAUTH_SETUP.md

 # GitHub OAuth Setup for SlangLang Playground

-This guide will help you set up GitHub OAuth for the AI code generator feature.
+This guide will help you set up GitHub OAuth for the AI code generator feature using **Device Flow** - a client-side only solution!

 ## Prerequisites